Generative Meta-Learning for Zero-Shot Relation Triplet Extraction: Experiments

 The decoder in Transformer generates tokens in a sequential manner and the generative model needs a predefined triplet order.
 We assume an HTR order in Sec.~\ref{sec:ta} and compare other two different orders THR and RHT here, where `H', `T', and `R' denotes the head entity, tail entity, and relation, respectively.
 The results are shown in Table~\ref{Analysis_order}.

 It can be seen from Table~\ref{Analysis_order} that, two generative models with the entity first order HTR and THR are better than that with the relation first order RHT.
 The reason is that in the ZeroRTE task, most entities are meaningful nouns, and the extraction of entities does not change much under different relation categories.
-In this case, performing the relatively easy entity extraction task first can help the subsequent hard relation extraction task.
+In this case, performing the relatively easy entity extraction task first can help the subsequent hard RE task.

-\subsection{Analysis on hyper-parameters}
+\subsection{Analysis on Hyper-parameters}

-There are two important hyper-parameters in our framework: the task number $t$ generated for each sample and the parameter $\alpha$ for balancing the loss of meta learning and that of the generative model in TGM-Metric model.
+We analyse the task number $t$ and the parameter $\alpha$ for balancing the loss of meta learning and that of the GLMs in the TGM-Metric model.
 Figure~\ref{parameter} shows the impacts of these two hyper-parameters.

 From Fig.~\ref{fig:task_num_fewrel} and~\ref{fig:task_num_wiki}, we find that our two models become stable when $t$ is larger than 3.
 Note even when $t$=1, our models perform better than RelationPrompt since our prompt with multiple relations can provide general knowledge across tasks.
 Fig.~\ref{fig:alpha_fewrel} and~\ref{fig:alpha_wiki} show that the optimal setting for $\alpha$ is about 0.5 on two datasets.